-- The following Department of Public Safety bargaining unit classifications may participate in the agreement: Driver Examiners, Motor Carrier Enforcement Inspectors, Motor Vehicle Inspectors, Stationary Load Limit Inspectors, Portable Load Limit Inspectors, Motor Vehicle Investigators, and Deputy Registrar Field Representative. - Only lateral movement within the same classification of the vacancy will be considered for a transfer (i.e. A Driver Examiner will be the only classification considered for a Driver Examiner vacancy transfer, etc.). - 3) Any employee serving a probationary period or trial period pursuant to Article 6.01 will not be permitted to transfer.
+- 1. The following Department of Public Safety bargaining unit classifications may participate in the agreement: Driver License Examiners, Motor Carrier Enforcement Inspectors, Motor Vehicle Inspectors, Stationary Load Limit Inspectors, Portable Load Limit Inspectors, Motor Vehicle Investigator Associates, Motor Vehicle Investigators, and Deputy Registrar Field Representatives.
+Additionally, the Ohio State Highway Patrol Administrative Professional 1 classification may participate in the agreement exclusive to Administrative Professional 1 positions within the Ohio State Highway Patrol. - 2.
+Only lateral movement within the same classification of the vacancy will be considered for a transfer (i.e. A Driver Examiner will be the only classification considered for a Driver Examiner vacancy transfer, etc.). - 3.
+Any employee serving a probationary period or trial period pursuant to Article 6.01 will not be permitted to transfer.

-With respect to the process:
+With respect to the process

-Employees of the classifications listed above will be expected to keep their own transfer request(s) current in the Department's transfer management system.
-The Employer will not be responsible
+1. Employees of the classifications listed above will be expected to keep their own transfer request(s) current in the Department's transfer management system.
+The Employer will not be responsible for seeing that employee transfer requests are maintained or updated.

-- for seeing that employee transfer requests are maintained or updated. - 2) Once Human Resources is made aware of a vacancy involving one of the participating classifications via a posting request, a transfer list of that classification from the Department's transfer management system will be generated.
+- 2. Once Human Resources is made aware of a vacancy involving one of the participating classifications via a posting request, a transfer list of that classification from the Department's transfer management system will be generated.
 The most senior employee within that classification who has requested a transfer will be contacted by the Employer to ensure the transfer is still being requested.
 If the transfer request is still active, the senior employee will be transferred to the position and an effective date will be determined.
-Once the transfer is approved, it may not be revoked. - 3) Once it is determined the senior employee will transfer to the initial requested vacancy, another vacancy transfer list will be generated for the vacancy being created by the senior employee.
+Once the transfer is approved, it may not be revoked. - 3.
+Once it is determined the senior employee will transfer to the initial requested vacancy, another vacancy transfer list will be generated for the vacancy being created by the senior employee.
 The same process will continue until no transfers remain.
-Movements under this agreement are not grievable. - 4) Once all transfers are filled, the final vacancy will be posted and filled in accordance with Article 17 of the Collective Bargaining Agreement.
+Movements under this agreement are not grievable. - 4.
+Once all transfers are filled, the final vacancy will be posted and filled in accordance with Article 17 of the Collective Bargaining Agreement.